General information and tips for prospective fellowship applicants

 • For outstanding juniors (top 25% of class and minimum 3.60 cumulative GPA) in any field who are change agents, plan to pursue a career in government or elsewhere in public service, and wish to attend graduate or professional school to help prepare for career.
 Open to U.S. citizens and nationals.

-• Students from all majors may apply, but some coursework in political science, policy studies, or social analysis strongly recommended.
+• Students from all majors may apply, but some coursework in political science, policy studies, or social analysis is strongly recommended.

 • $30,000 scholarship for graduate study.
-Other benefits include a week of seminars and networking with prominent public servants at the Truman Library, graduate-school and professional mentoring, as well as internship opportunities.
+Other benefits include a week of seminars and networking with prominent public servants at the Truman Library, graduate school, and professional mentoring, as well as internship opportunities.

 • 75-80 Truman Scholars are selected each spring.